 She had the same advice in our discussions about hashtags.
 For years we’ve been deliberately not tagging instagram images with relevant hashtags because we felt we shouldn’t have to label a #blackbride as this surely highlighted them as an ‘other’?
 We thought ensuring our feed was diverse without labels was the best way to demonstrate the equality and inclusivity we want to see in the world.
 But of course as Nova pointed out, all is not yet equal – far from it!
 Not including relevant hashtags might make white people feel better and enable us to pretend we’re all equal.
 But it doesn’t help black people trying to find brands that reflect and represent them by using hashtags to find them.
 So be useful.

 Two things you can do:

 - Be open, honest and direct about your intentions to improve diversity and ask for help.

-- Don’t do things that make you feel good.
+- If you’re white, don’t do things that make you feel good.
 Do things that actually help.

 SEVEN: Speak up and use your power

 Finally, white people have automatic societal privilege, access and influence.
-So it’s crucial we use our voices and our actions to make a difference.
+So it’s crucial that we use our own voices and our actions to make a difference.
 Don’t be frightened to support BAME people because you don’t feel ‘qualified’.
 Be proud to be a white ally.
-Of course you can only speak from your position of privilege and never on behalf of anyone else.
-But that doesn’t mean you can’t get involved in the conversation, join debates, attend events and take action to show your solidarity in whatever way you can.
+Of course this starts with actually listening and learning.
+It’s important to acknowledge you can only speak from your position of privilege and never on behalf of anyone else.
+But that doesn’t mean you can’t speak up, take action and show your solidarity.